montoyaobeso/transactions-email-generator/README.md

 This application is exposed through AWS API Gateway and AWS Lambda (with s3 support) to process files and send account balances to end users.

+**Note**: the main limitation is about API Gateway supporting files up to ~10Mb, to avoid this, the API supports uploading files separately to s3 and processing those files through a different endpoint.

 The available endpoints are as follows:

 | Endpoint            | Method | Description                                                                                                             | Input    | Output                                                                           |